 - Have an abnormal vaginal discharge.

 - Have unusual vaginal itching.

 - Find out that your sex partner has been diagnosed with or treated for trichomoniasis (trich).

 Watchful waiting is a period of time during which you and your doctor observe your symptoms or condition without using medical treatment.
 Watchful waiting isn't appropriate if you think you have trichomoniasis (trich).
 In most cases, trich should be treated to prevent transmitting this sexually transmitted infection to others and to prevent some problems that can happen if you are pregnant.

 Note: Trich during pregnancy raises the risk of premature rupture of membranes (PROM) and premature delivery.
-Treating the infection doesn't appear to reduce this risk.3 If you are pregnant and have trich, talk to your doctor about the pros and cons of treatment.
+Treating the infection may not always reduce this risk, but it can relieve symptoms and prevent infection in the newborn.
+If you are pregnant and have trich, talk to your doctor about the pros and cons of treatment.